 You can choose from the following actions:

-By default data from both directions is displayed.
+By default, Wireshark displays both client and server data.
 You can select theto switch between both, client to server, or server to client data.

 You can choose to view the data in one of the following formats: